Cal-CS-61A-Staff/cs61a-apps/piazzaoncall/README.md

 Piazza-Oncall monitors piazza and pings the staff Slack to help with unanswered questions.
 It assigns a staff member to each question (with individual staff members for each followup) and sends out a daily reminder for all unresolved questions and followups.

 ## Setup
 All packages are detailed in requirements.txt.
 Include a .csv file named staff_roster.csv in the program directory.
-The staff roster should minimally contain an email, name, and Weight column and extraneous columns will be ignored.
-Name/email will indicate the staff member to tag in slack while the weight indicates their probability of being selected for a random post/followup
+The staff roster should minimally contain `email`, `name`, and `Weight` columns; extraneous columns will be ignored.
+Name/email will indicate the staff member to tag in slack while the `Weight` indicates their probability of being selected for a random post/followup — note that `Weight` is capitalized.

 ## High Priority Messages